 Silloth Green Story Telling Chair

-Silloth Green’s oak story telling chair, complete with carvings illustrating the heritage of the Green, was built during late 2013 and early 2014 by the Solway Woodcarving Group in their workshop in the Community Hall in Silloth-on-Solway.
+The oak story telling chair located in the Community Garden, complete with carvings illustrating the heritage of the Green, was built during late 2013 and early 2014 by the Solway Woodcarving Group in their workshop in the Community Hall in Silloth-on-Solway.

 Clive began with some initial drawings.
 After the design was set out and the quantity of wood needed was calculated, the green oak for the chair was purchased from Danny Frost, a local bespoke furniture and timber supplier.
 The oak was kiln dried with Danny Frost’s computer controlled kiln.